armory3d/armory_docs/README.md

 Please consider reading through this manual before purchasing preview.
 The main limitations are:

 - Limited material nodes support
+- Limited documentation
-- No open world data streaming
+- Limited open world streaming
-- Minimal docs / API functionality out of the box
+- Limited set of logic nodes implemented
 - Graphical effects require more tweaking
-- Limited Python / JS support
-- Very few logic nodes implemented
+- Animation system needs more work
+- UI system needs more work
 - Likely breaking backward compatibility

 To reach the first release, all of these issues need to get resolved.